Jurisdiction of the Armed Forces and Chaplaincy (organization)

 The Jurisdiction of the Armed Forces and Chaplaincy (JAFC) is a 501(c)3 nonprofit organization based in Alabama that licenses and endorses chaplains in the U.S. Armed Forces and in other fields of chaplaincy.
 Founded in 2007 to endorse chaplains serving outside the Episcopal Church during the Anglican realignment, the organization was originally a deanery of the Convocation of Anglicans in North America (CANA) and thus the Anglican Church of Nigeria.

 After CANA became one of the founding entities of the Anglican Church in North America (ACNA), the chaplaincy deanery was recognized as the Special Jurisdiction of the Armed Forces and Chaplaincy established by the ACNA's canons.
 Meanwhile, founding bishop Derek Jones established a nonprofit organization in Montevallo, Alabama, under the same name.
 While operating as the ACNA's Special Jurisdiction, the JAFC maintained its canonical residency in the Church of Nigeria until 2021, when it was fully integrated into the ACNA.
 As of 2024, with more than 300 chaplains—187 of them serving as active-duty military chaplains—the JAFC was the principal endorser of Anglican military chaplains in the United States and also administered the ACNA's government relations function.

 In September 2025, amid allegations of misconduct on the part of Jones and counter-charges against the ACNA, the JAFC nonprofit's executive committee announced its disaffiliation from the ACNA and sued the ACNA for "trademark infringement and unfair commercial competition".
-The ACNA continued to recognize a Special Jurisdiction of the Armed Forces and Chaplaincy as the chaplain endorsement entity in its canons.
+The ACNA continued to recognize the Special Jurisdiction of the Armed Forces and Chaplaincy as the chaplain endorsement entity created by its canons.

 History

+Formation

 In 2014, the ACNA approved the constitution and canons of a new Special Jurisdiction of the Armed Forces and Chaplaincy (SJAFC) to endorse and license its chaplains and formally constituted the SJAFC under the leadership of Bishop Derek Jones at the Provincial Assembly.
 Jones was affirmed that year as the first bishop of the JAFC.
 In 2015, the SJAFC endorsed 153 chaplains.
 Meanwhile, Jones formed a nonprofit organization based in Montevallo, Alabama, that shared the name Jurisdiction of the Armed Forces and Chaplaincy; it received 501(c)3 tax-exempt status in 2017.
 By 2024, the SJAFC had become the principal endorser of Anglican military chaplains in the United States with more than 300 chaplains, 187 of them serving as active-duty military chaplains.
+Fielding roughly 10% of all active-duty U.S. military chaplains, the JAFC has been described as the ACNA's "crown jewel" for providing the small denomination with an outsized representation among the U.S. armed forces.